hakynbayo/recipes/README.md

 ## Features

-This repository is battery packed with:
+This repository is packed with:

 - ⚡️ Next.js 14 with App Router
 - ⚛️ React 18